-Our goal is to intercept unrecyclable materials before they can pollute the land and oceans and then work with a team of incredible artisan moms to create one-of-a-kind pieces of art.
+Our goal is to intercept unrecyclable materials before they can pollute the land and oceans.
+We then work with a team of incredible artisan moms to create one-of-a-kind pieces of art.

-- How to Identify Fair Trade Products
+- Where to Find Fair Trade Products

 - Gift Guide: Fair Trade Bath Products